aws/karpenter-provider-aws/website/content/en/pre-docs/provisioner-crd.md

 Kubernetes defines the following [Well-Known Labels](https://kubernetes.io/docs/reference/labels-annotations-taints/), and cloud providers (e.g., AWS) implement them.
 They are defined at the "spec.requirements" section of the Provisioner API.

 These well known labels may be specified at the provisioner level, or in a workload definition (e.g., nodeSelector on a pod.spec).
-If the two conflict, the provisioner controls.
-In other words, a podspec may not override the provisioner with respect to constraints.
+Nodes are chosen using the both the provisioner's and pod's requirements.
+If there is no overlap, nodes will not be launched.
+In other words, a pod's requirements must be within the provisioner's requirements.
+If a requirement is not defined for a well known label, any value available to the cloud provider may be chosen.

 For example, the instance type may be specified using a nodeSelector in a workload definition.
 If the instance type requested at the workload (i.e., pod) level is not included in the provisioner list, Karpenter will not create a node or schedule the pod.